-Juneteenth Celebration– June TBD.
-Birmingham Civil Rights Institute.
+Juneteenth Celebration– June 19.
+Kelly Ingram Park.
 The annual Juneteenth celebration, commemorating the end of slavery in the United States, is presented by the Birmingham Civil Rights Institute.
 The free event will begin with a parade at 9am and the community celebration in the park will start at 10:30am.
 Attendees will enjoy food, music, vendors, entertainment and more!

 Sidewalk Film Festival– August 23-29.
 Historical theatre district in downtown Birmingham.
 This showcase for independent film has gained wide notoriety in film and consumer publications for its tight organization, range of subject matter and good ol’ weekend fun.

 Taste of 4th Avenue Jazz Festival– August TBD.
 Historic 4th Avenue Business District, downtown Birmingham.
 Enjoy live music, spoken word and vendors at this year’s Taste of 4th Avenue Jazz Festival!
 Free and open to the public, this event runs from 12 noon-10pm.

 Homestead Hollow Arts & Crafts Festival– September 24-26.
 Springville.
 See wood carving, blacksmithing, wood stove cooking, quilting, whiskey making at our original working still, tour our original cabins as they were built by the early settlers.
 Enjoy great food, music and children’s activities.

-Fiesta– September TBD.
+Fiesta– September 25.
 Linn Park.
 Alabama’s largest celebration of Hispanic culture is a colorful event in downtown Linn Park.
 Learn about the many Hispanic countries and their cultures through art, music food and dance.
 From tortas to tacos and jerk chicken to pupusas, this fest puts on the spread.
 Here, you’ll find Salvadorian, Caribbean, and Brazilian food, from warm plantains, tapiocas, and quesadillas, to tamales, and corn cups.
 You can almost smell the homemade tortillas cooking.
 Come hungry!